nico45150/nico45150/README.md

 - 👀 I’m interested in chiken cusined poulmaf
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on twitter and insta
-- 📫 How to reach me now
+- 📫 How to reach me now,
 - 😄 Pronouns: poulet ma gtrkjl
 - ⚡ Fun fact: i love burger and chips